StellarSt0rm/scratchclientImproved/docs/reference/ScratchSession.md

 ###`#!python upload_asset(asset, file_ext=None)` { #upload_asset data-toc-label="upload_asset" }

 Uploads an asset to `assets.scratch.mit.edu`.
 You must be logged in for this to not throw an error.
+Returns a HTTP status code.

 **PARAMETERS**

 - **asset** (`#!python bytes | str`) - The asset that should be uploaded.
 If it is an instance of `#!python bytes`, it will be interpreted as binary data, but if it is a `#!python str`, it will be intepreted as a path to a file.
 - **file_ext** (`#!python Optional[str | None]`) - The file extension of the asset.
 It is only necessary when the `#!python asset` parameter is a file name.

+**RETURNS** - `#!python int`

 ###`#!python change_country(country)` { #change_country data-toc-label="change_country" }